HarryPoole/Yr-Uno-Mawr-Public/Locations/Villages or Towns or Cities/Phandalin.md

 [[Phandalin]] does not have the means to solve its own problems, which is why it frequently seeks outside assistance.
 When adventurers arrive, they are noticed immediately, not out of excitement, but necessity.

-To those who live there, [[Phandalin]] is home.
-To outsiders, it is a place that always seems one disaster away from collapse.
+To many people, it is a place that always seems one disaster away from collapse.